Particle Gen 3 devices including the Argon, Boron, and B Series SoM have the ability to use Ethernet.

 It is not possible to use Ethernet to communicate with devices on an isolated LAN, then backhaul the data over cellular.
 One common use-case of this is Modbus TCP to sensors on Ethernet.

 If the Ethernet LAN is normally connected to the Internet, it's not possible to fall back to cellular if this Internet connection goes down.
-This is possible to implement using a 3rd-party library in your application in the following section, however.
+This is possible to implement using a 3rd-party library in your application, see the ethernet reference guide for more information.